EckoTan0804/academic-kickstart/content/programming/python/ipython/ipython-and-shell-commands.md

 - `%run`: runs a Python script from within IPython shell
 - `%time`: displays time required by IPython environment to execute a Python expression.
 - `%timeit`: uses the Python [timeit module](https://docs.python.org/3.5/library/timeit.html) which runs a statement 100,000 times (by default) and then provides the mean of the fastest three times.
+- `%%writefile`: Write the contents of the cell to a file.
+The file will be overwritten unless the `-a` (–append) flag is specified.

 ## Reference